Greater necklaced laughingthrush

 The greater necklaced laughingthrush (Pterorhinus pectoralis) is a species of passerine bird in the family Leiothrichidae.
 It is found in Bangladesh, Bhutan, China, India, Laos, Myanmar, Nepal, Thailand and Vietnam.
-It is introduced to the United States.
+It is introduced to Hawaii.
 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.

 This species was formerly placed in the genus Garrulax but following the publication of a comprehensive molecular phylogenetic study in 2018, it was moved to the resurrected genus Pterorhinus.

+Behavior and ecology

+In mixed-species foraging flocks, greater necklaced laughingthrushes tend to be dominant.
+Mimicry in lesser necklaced laughingthrushes of greater necklaced laughingthrushes may have been selected for as a result.